hkust-spark/sparkrtc-public/README.md

 [Ninja](https://ninja-build.org/) is the default build system for all platforms.
 [Ninja](https://ninja-build.org/) project files are generated using [GN](https://gn.googlesource.com/gn/+/master/README.md).
 They're put in a directory of your choice, like `out/Debug`, but you can use any directory for keeping multiple configurations handy.

-To generate project files using the defaults (Debug build), run (standing in the src/ directory of your checkout):
+To generate project files using the defaults (Debug build), run (in the root directory of the repo):
 ```
 gn gen out/Default
 ```